Derek Gladwin

 Killam Postdoctoral Fellowship Research Prize, University of British Columbia (2016)

-Visiting Research Fellowship in the Environmental Humanities, IASH, University of Edinburgh (2015)
+Visiting Research Fellowship, Institute for Advanced Studies in Humanities, University of Edinburgh (2015)

-Visiting Research Fellowship, Moore Institute, National University of Ireland, Galway (2015)
+Visiting Research Fellowship, Moore Institute, University of Galway (2015)

 SSHRC Postdoctoral Fellowship, University of British Columbia (2015-17)

-Governor General’s Academic Gold Medal Award, University of Alberta (2014)
+Governor General’s Academic Gold Medal Award, Gov. of Canada (2014)

 Courses